The following story quoted in Fortune magazine about setting business goals is an inspiring example to follow.

 Business planning goal

 This is an inspiring example of setting a very clear and precise goal and then achieving it.
-So giving us an emphatic lesson why we should:
+Providing us with a simple lesson why we should:

 - Set exciting and ambitious goals